 That’s true, to some degree.
 But I can just get more perfume, probably as another Mother’s Day gift.
 If I love it so much, why don’t I just use it?

-Do you have something in your life akin to this?
+Do you have something in your life like this?
 For your wedding, did you register for special china in addition to your everyday dishes?
 How about certain lotions, or soaps, or articles of clothing?
 Do you have eleven categories of towel types, like Monica does in Friends?

 Maybe you’re in the depths of early childhood rearing, like me.
 You’re up to your elbows in poop and snot, and you lost count the amount of times you’ve picked up the same blocks off the same carpet.
 Your day is peppered with breakfast, lunch, dinner, nap times, quiet times, time outs, and story time.
 If you hear Dora’s map yell “I’m the map!” one more time, you might scream.

-Make this season of your life — whatever it is — more special with those special things you’re saving.
+Let’s make this season of our lives, whatever it is for you, more special with those special things we’re saving.
 Break out the good china for tonight’s homemade pizza.
-Let your kids know they’re special with those special little things, and don’t worry so much about the messes they’ll make.
+Let your family know they’re special with these special things, and don’t worry about the messes they’ll make.
 Bring out the “fancy guest” towels for your family.
-You’ll blink, and this season will be gone.
-That pudgy hand covered in dirt will soon be holding hands in a waltz with her groom.
+Because why not?

-Enjoy the little things in life.
-And make them more special by using the good stuff.
-Don’t wait for that perfect moment — it’s right here.
+Enjoy the little things in life, and make them even more special by using the good stuff.
+Don’t wait for that perfect moment — it’s already right here.